How to get a job with the Civil Service Fast Stream

 Tips from the top

-Director of the civil contingencies secretariat at the Cabinet Office, Dr Campbell McCafferty CBE, who has been a Fast Stream assessor, emphasises that no-one expects a graduate to be the finished article.
+Director at the Cabinet Office, Dr Campbell McCafferty CBE, who has been a Fast Stream assessor, emphasises that no-one expects a graduate to be the finished article.
 However, there are certain attributes he sees in many successful applicants: